philsbln/draft-tiesel-quic-unreliable-streams/draft-tiesel-quic-unreliable-streams.md

 --- abstract

 This memo outlines support for unreliable streams in QUIC.
+This draft contains a collection of considerations and requirements for unreliable streams in QUIC based on [I-D.draft-ietf-quic-transport].
+It provides to alternatives demonstrating how unreliable streams can be realized.
-This draft contains a collection of considerations and requirements for unreliable streams in QUIC as well as a proposal how to implement unreliable streams within quic-draft-05.
+The intention of this document is to collect considerations regarding unreliable streams in QUIC and to frame the design space.
-The intention of this document is to collect all unreliable streams considerations and framing till these can be merged in [I-D.draft-ietf-quic-transport], [I-D.draft-ietf-quic-recovery] and, [I-D.draft-ietf-quic-applicability].
+All content of this memo is supposed to be merged into [I-D.draft-ietf-quic-transport], [I-D.draft-ietf-quic-recovery] and, [I-D.draft-ietf-quic-applicability] once unreliable streams get integrated with QUIC.

 --- middle